EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Introduction

 Some Open OnDemand apps allow you to run containers, which package up software, services and their dependencies.
-Some of the apps provided by Open OnDemand run containers built for the TRE Open OnDemand service (e.g., JupyterLab and RStudio Server).
+Some of the apps provided by Open OnDemand run containers pre-built by EPCC (e.g., JupyterLab and RStudio Server).
 Other apps allow you to run your own project-specific containers that you have been authorised to run within your safe haven.

 Container are typically run using Podman or Apptainer, depending on which of these is available on a back-end.
 Some Open OnDemand apps will select which to use, others allow you to choose.